davidedc/Minimal-2D-Js-Software-Renderer/docs/CrispSwCanvas-specs-v2.md

 ### Paint commands
 fill() and stroke() throw an Error.
 This is because fill() stroke() on Canvas act on an arbitrary path overall, not on multiple shapes individually - for example multiple overlapping rectangles would be filled uniformly in the area of the union, and stroked as per the border of the union.
-While this could be implemented for fill() (using a 1-bit mask to represent the area of the union, similarly to what we do for the clippingMask), it would be rather hard for strokes, so we ditch the whole idea of generic paths and fill/stroke for simplicity/uniformity.
+While this could be implemented for fill() (using a 1-bit mask to represent the area of the union, similarly to what we do for the clippingMask), it would be rather hard to do for strokes, so we ditch the whole idea of generic paths and fill/stroke for simplicity/uniformity.

 ### Combined shape + paint commands
 fillRect, strokeRect, clearRect.
 These are the only way to actually draw shapes.
 These DO NOT add a shape to the clippingShapes list, they by-pass it entirely and just immediately fill/stroke a shape (currently, a rectangle) in an aliased fashion (i.e. *not* anti-aliased) given the current clippingMask, transformation matrix, fill/stroke style and globalAlpha (which gets multiplied to the alphas specified in fill and stoke color).